 Download the TunerPro XDF for editing Atlas here.

-To update, download the Atlas UI firmware, then connect to your Atlas via WiFi.
+To update, download the Atlas UI, FCU, and KSF files listed above, then connect to your Atlas via WiFi.
 You'll want to click LOGIN, then navigate to SETUP, and finally to UPDATE UI.
-Upload the binary file you just downloaded and allow it to complete.
+Upload the UI binary file you just downloaded and allow it to complete.
 When it finishes, you'll need to reconnect to the WiFi (however, it should automatically trigger the WiFi, so you won't need to do the gas pedal or brake/cruise activation).
 Once you've successfully reconnected, navigate back into the Atlas and login again.
 A number of warnings will likely pop up; this is normal.
-Click through them, and when they finish, click FLASH FCU at the top right.
+Click through them, and when they finish, go back to the SETUP page and update the FCU with the binary from above.
 Allow it to complete the update process for the FCU itself (this will take a little longer).
-Once finished, you can change your injectors from the drop down just like before, but if you want to work with the more advanced features, you'll need to navigate to SETUP and then download the settings file.
+Once that's finished, go back to SETUP and upload the KSF file.
+It will have options, and you do not need to have it flash just yet.
+You can navigate back to the main page and change your injectors, and once you do, go ahead and click Flash FCU at the top right of the page.
+If you want to work with the more advanced features, you'll need to navigate back to SETUP and then download the settings file.

-The settings file will have a .ksf file extension to it.
+The settings file is a .ksf extension that is editable in TunerPro using our definition file.
 If you open TunerPro, you can navigate to FIle -> Open and select this .ksf.
 Once that's open, navigate to XDF -> Select XDF and select the .ksf file provided above.
 Think of the .ksf as the actual data and the .xdf is decoder ring.
 At the top of the Parameter Tree, select View By: Parameter Category.
 This will sort things out in a meaningful way.
 From here, you can poke through and see what's available.
 The usual suspects are there, but things worth mentioning include:

 - Cylinder modifier is now modifiable by airflow